harness/developer-hub/docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-jira.md

 To integrate with the on-premises (self-managed) Jira instances you can configure the integration using satellite.
 The steps for configuring the integration using **Satellite** is similar to configuring the integration on cloud, with the exception of using satellite to communicate with the Atlassian server.

-To integrate with **On-Premises Jira** instances, you can use your Jira account email as the value for the **Username** and use the **API Key** that you previously generated within your Atlassian account as the value for the **API Key** field with the relevant permission.
+To integrate with on-premises Jira instances, you can use your Atlassian account **Username** and **Password** with the relevant permission for authentication.
 Make sure to select the satellite integration checkbox while configuring the integration.

 Once you save the integration a `satellite.yml` file will be automatically generated and downloaded to your computer.
 Update it following the instructions [here](/docs/software-engineering-insights/sei-ingestion-satellite/satellite-overview).